Divorce Consultants for Special Needs Families

 - Whose health insurance will cover the child after adulthood?
 After age 26?

 - Does the child require a guardian, and if so, will both parents be guardians?
+If not, how can this conflict be addressed ahead of the need to appoint a guardian?
+How will decisions otherwise be made?

 - How will each parent plan financially for the child’s long-term future?
 Will they plan together or separately?
 Are their approaches coordinated to maximize resources, or could they undermine resources for the child?

 Our team can help you and your divorce attorney identify the issues that apply to your case and build a strategy to protect your child, maximize resources and avoid returning to court to address predictable issues.
+Contact us today to set up a consultation to discuss how we can help you work through a divorce settlement involving your special needs child.